fortierkids1/KnowledgeBase/Level 1/SuperStructure Intake.md

 The automatic detection and retraction provide cycle advantages (streamlining the driver experience), but also prevent fouls and damage due to the collisions on the deployed mechanism.

+Intakes often are a [[Compound Subsystem|Compound Subsystem]] , and come with several quirks for structuring and control

 ## Intakes: Taming the unknown